sinaptia/active_authentication/README.md

 ### Filters and helpers

-Pauth comes with filters and helpers you can use in your controllers and views.
+ActiveAuthentication comes with filters and helpers you can use in your controllers and views.

 To protect actions from being accessed by unauthenticated users, use the `authenticate_user!` filter: